2017-usfca-biol-395/emmagibson-analysis-report-02-rnaseq/Analysis_Report_02_RNASeq.md

 Introduction
 ============

 In today's society, cancer in general and lung cancer specifically is one of the most common causes of death.
-There have been numerous studies on the prevalance and risk factors of lung cancer, many of which agree that smoking presents a serious increase in risk for developing lung cancer. (<span class="citeproc-not-found" data-reference-id="peto2000smoking">**???**</span>) However, there have been conflicting results as to how biological sex affects risk of lung cancer.
-Some studies indicate that there there are no significant differences in the overall lung cancer rates between men and women, althought here might be differences in the rates of certain types of lung cancer. (<span class="citeproc-not-found" data-reference-id="bain2004lung">**???**</span>) However, other studies indicate that women are at a higher risk of developing all types of lung cancer. (<span class="citeproc-not-found" data-reference-id="doi:10.1093/jnci/88.3-4.183">**???**</span>) However, both of the cited studies agree with each other and other studies that adenocarcinoma rates are higher in females. (<span class="citeproc-not-found" data-reference-id="devesa2005international">**???**</span>) This type of cancer is characterized by regulation of several distinct genes, including those known to be associated with lung sulfricant proteins. (<span class="citeproc-not-found" data-reference-id="taguchi2011lung">**???**</span>)
+There have been numerous studies on the prevalance and risk factors of lung cancer, many of which agree that smoking presents a serious increase in risk for developing lung cancer.
+(Peto *et al.*, 2000) However, there have been conflicting results as to how biological sex affects risk of lung cancer.
+Some studies indicate that there there are no significant differences in the overall lung cancer rates between men and women, althought here might be differences in the rates of certain types of lung cancer.
+(Bain *et al.*, 2004) However, other studies indicate that women are at a higher risk of developing all types of lung cancer.
+(Zang and Wynder, 1996) However, both of the cited studies agree with each other and other studies that adenocarcinoma rates are higher in females.
+(Devesa *et al.*, 2005) This type of cancer is characterized by regulation of several distinct genes, including those known to be associated with lung sulfricant proteins.
+(Taguchi *et al.*, 2011)

 Methods
 =======